 Nestled in the heart of Gloucestershire in central England sits a tiny market town perched upon a hill.
 Stow-on-the-Wold is a quaint, civil parish located at the confluence of the Cotswolds’ main roads––a veritable blink-and-you’ll-miss-it vantage point that has become a popular tourist area, as well as a charming home, steeped in history and activity, to roughly 2,000 citizens.
+Stow-on-the-Wold is the highest of the Cotswold towns, standing at 800 feet above sea level, making it the highest town in the Cotswolds and located at the junction of major roads, including the Roman Fosse Way.

 History of Stow-on-the-Wold

 Like many early settlements, location and access were vital points of interest and, given the town’s proximity to crossroads serving many routes, Stow-on-the-Wold was established by settlers hoping to take advantage of passing trade.
 In fact, to this day, the town operates as a market town, attracting vendors and shoppers alike from across southern England.
+The Market Square in Stow-on-the-Wold is historically significant and has hosted regular markets since 1107.

 Originally, Stow-on-the-Wold was called Edwardstow, likely named for the town’s patron saint, Edward the Martyr, who was King of the English from 975 until his murder in 978.

 By the 12th century, Stow-on-the-Wold had firmly established itself as a centre for urban development, as well as a profitable market town –– even receiving designation from King Henry I, including permission to operate its own weekly market.
+Stow-on-the-Wold received a charter in 1476 to hold two annual fairs, which grew into major events for the wool trade.
+At the height of the Cotswold wool industry, the town was famous for its annual fairs where as many as 20,000 sheep were sold at one time.

 Stow Charter

-Additionally, a charter was created not long after (Stow-on-the-Wold, like many market towns at the time, was controlled by abbots from the local abbey) granting the townspeople the right to hold their market every Thursday in the town square.
+Additionally, a charter was created not long after (Stow-on-the-Wold, like many other towns at the time, was controlled by abbots from the local abbey) granting the townspeople the right to hold their market every Thursday in the town square.
 This gave Stow-on-the-Wold significant status over other Cotswold towns.
 To solidify the charter, a market cross was erected as a designation to the locals that they could ply their business in a safe environment –– a distinction that would continue for over 800 years.

 It wasn’t until 1476 when the local abbot petitioned for another charter in order to create two fairs, the first in May and the second in October.
 The charters were granted for May 12th, the feast of Saints Philip and James, and October 24th, the feast of St. Edward the Confessor.
 Interestingly enough, these dates are still used today and are also based around the date of the famed Gypsy Horse Fair.

-The Battle of Stow-on-the-Wold
+The Battle of Stow-on-the-Wold and the English Civil War

 In Stow-on-the-Wold, there are ample sights to see for history buffs.
 One of the most significant battles fought during the First English Civil War occurred locally quite by accident, between the Parliamentarians and the Royalists.
+St Edward’s Church was used as a prison for the defeated Royalist troops during the English Civil War.

 One of the commanders of the Royalist faction, Sir Jacob Astley, took charge of his 3,000+ strong forces and led them from the West Midlands towards Oxford, but were ultimately intercepted at Stow-on-the-Wold during the early hours of March 21, 1646, by the opposing Parliamentarian Colonel Thomas Morgan.